 About Greater Indiana Clean Cities, Inc.

-Greater Indiana Clean Cities, Inc. (Greater Indiana) is a standalone nonprofit 501(c)3 organization serving the state of Indiana to support alternative fuels and alternative fuel vehicles (AFVs).
+Greater Indiana Clean Cities, Inc. (Greater Indiana) is an independent, standalone nonprofit 501(c)3 organization serving the state of Indiana to support alternative fuels and alternative fuel vehicles (AFVs).
 Greater Indiana’s mission is to advance alternative, domestic fueled transportation including energy efficient technologies across all sectors in Indiana.
-We are overseen by our Board of Directors comprised of 14 members, representing the following industries: Biofuels, Municipalities, Utilities, Transportation Technology Manufacturers, Fuel Suppliers, and State Agency.
-For 22 years we have been assisting public and private sector members including: cities, schools, utilities, fueling companies, government agencies, universities, and other nonprofit organizations with their alternative fuel fleet projects.
+The organization is overseen by a Board of Directors representing biofuels, municipalities, utilities, transportation manufacturers, and fuel suppliers.
+For 22 years Greater Indiana has been assisting public and private sector members including: cities, schools, utilities, fueling companies, government agencies, universities, and other nonprofit organizations with their alternative fuel projects.

 News Media Contact: